kingwingfly/bilibili-downloader-rs/README.md

 ## Roadmap

 - [ ] Keep config
+- [ ] Fix bug: fast switch before the real download begin will lead range downloads out of sync
+- [ ] The real pause of resp.chunk()

 See the [open issues](https://github.com/kingwingfly/bilibili-downloader-rs/issues) for a full list of proposed features (and known issues).